Posts Tagged ‘The Bronx’

 Crosses: Harlem River

-Connects: Third Avenue between Mott Haven, the Bronx and Harlem [satellite map]
+Connects: Third Avenue between Mott Haven, the Bronx and Harlem, NY [satellite map]

 Carries: 5 Manahattan-bound vehicular lanes, 2 pedestrian sidewalks